Autodesk/bionano-wetLabAccelerator/README.md

 - better well UI

 - move away from selects to some other dropdown?

-- wire up so can actually send a protocol

 - add in notes / catches etc.